-Long overlooked for the raw natural beauty that exists in many other parts of New Zealand, Wellington finally seems to have found its footing in the past decade and has transformed itself into a modern city with a reputation for beautiful design, fine dining, thriving nightlife, and innovative fashion.
+Long overlooked for the raw natural beauty that exists in many other parts of New Zealand; Wellington finally seems to have found its footing in the past decade.
+It has transformed itself into a truly modern city and has garnered a reputation for beautiful design, fine dining, thriving nightlife, and innovative fashion.
 And let’s not forget the flourishing coffee culture scene here with more cafés per head than New York.

-You could literally spend a week in Wellington and only touch on many of top attractions -- though its compact size, wedged between steep hills and the sea, means exploring here is easy.
-Within 15 minutes from the walkable central business district, you can be mountain biking in native bush, kayaking around the coastline or laying on a gorgeous white-sand beach.
+You could spend a week in Wellington and only touch on many of top attractions -- though its compact size, wedged between steep hills and the sea, means exploring here is easy.
+Within 15 minutes from the walkable central business district, you can be mountain biking in native bush, kayaking around the coastline, or lying on a gorgeous white-sand beach.

 Gay Wellington Guide: The Essential Guide To LGBT Travel In Wellington New Zealand

-Obviously being gay does not define which attraction you most want to see when traveling and most queer travelers will simply want to check out the top things to see in Wellington during the day!
+Being gay does not define which attraction you most want to see when traveling, and most queer travelers will simply want to check out the top things to see in Wellington during the day!

 Things To Do In Wellington

-Te Papa Museum -- The national museum of New Zealand where you can discover the rich history behind New Zealand’s people, geography and culture through a number of curated exhibitions.
+Te Papa Museum -- The national museum of New Zealand, where you can discover the rich history behind New Zealand’s people, geography, and culture through several curated exhibitions.

 Wellington Cable Car -- The Wellington Cable Car has been running for over 100 years and has long been a cherished part of Wellington’s history for locals.
 Join visitors and locals alike aboard a short journey from the heart of Wellington CBD, through the Kelburn area and past the cozy terraced houses up towards the Kelburn Lookout.
 After taking in the stunning views of the city skyline and harbor at Te Whanganui-a-Tara, you can easily make your way to several other attractions, from the beautifully landscaped Botanic Gardens to the Space Place or Zealandia.

-Martinborough Gourmet Wine Tour -- Discover an amazing wine selection sourced from four award-winning vineyards at Wairarapa Valley on this fabulous day trip out of Wellington.
+Martinborough Gourmet Wine Tour -- Discover a fantastic wine selection sourced from four award-winning vineyards at Wairarapa Valley on this fabulous day trip out of Wellington.
 Indulge in delectable and mouth-watering local gourmet cuisine and sweet delights as you get to meet and greet some of the families behind the world-famous vineyards.
 How perfect!